molybdenum-99/tlaw/README.md

   param in query" (though, TLAW plans to support more complex authentication);
 * It typically returns JSON answers (though, TLAW supports XML via awesome [crack](https://github.com/jnunemaker/crack)).

+Alongside already mentioned examples (weather and so on), you can build TLAW-backed "get-only" wrappers for bigger APIs (like Twitter), when "gathering twits" is all you need.

 ## Current status